 In this type of writing, the goal is to tell the reader what happens in a way that is compelling.
-Often, this involves creating characters and describing settings in a way that makes the story more realistic.
+This can involve creating characters and describing settings in a way that makes the story more realistic.
 However, while descriptive details are part of narrative writing, this type of writing is not solely about description.
 This is about what happens in the story.
 You can see this in action in this example from Oliver Twist by Charles Dickens.

 Tips for Writing in the Narrative Style

-If you’re writing a narrative, remember that you are telling a story.
-Keep this purpose in mind throughout your work.
-Consider what will make the story interesting for the reader, and include details and information that will keep your reader engaged.
-Here are some tips to help:
+If you’re writing a narrative, keep in mind that you are telling a story.
+Include details and information that will keep your reader engaged.

-Know why you’re telling the story.
-Even though the story is the purpose, you need to keep your reason for telling it in mind.
+- Know why you’re telling the story.
+Even though the story is the purpose, keep your reason for telling it in mind.

-Stick to the story.
-Don’t include extraneous details that will distract the reader.
+- Stick to the story.
+Avoid extraneous details that will distract the reader.

 Persuasive Writing: Convince the Reader